 - Buy bias (63%) signalled FOMO-driven positioning in early-stage traders

-- Veterans traded less frequently, with lower exposure and higher timing precision
+- Veterans traded less frequently, with lower exposure and higher timing precision they did this across several providers wh0 we have omitted for privacy purposes.

 ⚡ Comparative Overview: Segment Breakdown